 Another thing, what extra services does the company offer?
 Is cleaning the site included in the package?
-Does it offer pet moving as well?
-Does the company has its own storage facility?
-These are just of the additional services to consider.
+Does it provide pet moving as well?
+Does the company has its storage facility?
+These are just for the additional services to consider.

 Now here’s the tricky part.